Evaluate Statistics with Null Models of Biological Communities

 Note

-names in the References (and more in nestedtemp
+names in the References (and more in nestedtemp).

 The internal structure of the function was radically changed in

-vegan 2.2-0 with introduction of commsim
+vegan 2.2-0 with introduction of commsim and

-and deprecation of
+nullmodel and deprecation of

 See also

-currently defines null models with
+Function oecosimu currently defines null models with

-and generates the simulated null model
+commsim and generates the simulated null model

-communities with nullmodel
+communities with nullmodel and

-.
+simulate.nullmodel.
 For other applications of

-, see treedive
+oecosimu, see treedive and

-(that also discusses other
+See also nestedtemp (that also discusses other

-nestedness functions) and treedive
+nestedness functions) and treedive for another

 application.